Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

        Group type: AdministrativeApplicationGroup
     Project scope: Server scope
      Display name: [DatumOne]\Project Collection Administrators
-      Description: Members of this application group can perform all privileged operations on the team project collection.
+      Description: Members of this application group can perform all privileged operations on the project collection.

 The following example displays identity information for the Project Administrators group for the "Datum" project by using the adm: identity specifier.